NikhilMukraj/spiking-neural-networks/README.md

   - Methods should include
     - **`iterate_lattice` which iterates the lattice `Option<usize>` times, if `None` assume iterations to be 1**, should be able to take in a hashmap of inputs, in this case both electrical and neurotransmitter
     - **`iterate_lattice_electrical_only` which does the same as iterate lattice but only electrical synapses**, should be able to take in a hashmap of inputs, in this case only electrical
+  - Multiple lattices
+    - Should have cell grids and internal graphs in a hashmap, key is the id of the grid
+    - Should have another field for graphs connecting lattices
+    - In every input calculation, whether the neuron is in the other graphs connecting each lattice is checked (O(1) for a hashmap per connecting graph)
   - Should expose EEG tooling correlation and fitting methods
     - **Write method that takes in one Hodgkin Huxley model and fits Izhikevich neuron to it**
     - Should also expose evenly dividing method for preset spike train and random pattern generator for attractor networks